pviafore/CraftingInterpreters/challenges.md

 # Chapter 26

 I'm not going to do GC, as I'm reference counting everything.
 Cycle detection would not work, but I wasn't planning on it without dealing with weak ptrs.

+# Chapter 27

+1. How do other languages handle checking the existence of a field?

+In dynamic languagues: Python has the hasattr function (I'm going to do something similar), PHP just creates the variable (I hate this), Ruby has a instance_variable_defined? method, and Lua just has a field as nil.

+I'm going to create native functions for hasfield, setfield, and deletefield (which covers sections 2 and 3 as well)

+2. Create a setattr

+See #1

+3. Create a way to delete a field

+See #1

+4. How can you be more efficient in accessing field names.

+I'm going to guess slots, but let's see what Google can tell us.
+It seems like there are some caching options to eliminate the hashing.
+I think what I like the most is
+JavaScripts creating a hidden shape and offset calculation to just do offsets right into the object